SeanKilleen/seankilleen.github.io/_posts/2020-03-03-installing-building-jekyll-github-pages-blogs-with-ruby-on-windows.md

 * Run `bundle install`.
 You'll be prompted for your password during.
 Allow it time to finish.
 * Run `bundle exec jekyll serve`.

 And there you have it!
-Jekyll two ways on Windows. :)
+Jekyll two ways on Windows. :smile:

 Happy publishing!